richardjalba/mern-ecommerce/README.md

 Now I want to change the Vanilla JS syntax to ES import syntax.
 I do this by adding "type": "module" to my package.json.

 This leads to an error in the products.js dummy data, which is fixed by changing the export syntax.

+**MongoDB** is a NoSQL database that utilizes JSON.
+Every "document" is given automatically given an \_id property.

+MongoDB will let us create a collection for users, orders, and products.

+I get my cluster set up and put the URI and other pertinent info in the .env file.

+**mongoose** allows us to create models and schema in our MongoDb database.
+Object modeling.

+In the backend folder, I create the config folder to hold the db.js file.
+Which contains an asynchronous function since dealing with MongoDB via .connect, .find, .create, will return promises.

+Then I bring this in server.js as connectDB.
+Initially, I ran into an issue because I forget the .js since the backend folder is using node.

+**colors** is used on the developer side to make things easier to see in the console.
+I'm using this package so it's easier for me to see whether my connection to mongo is working or not.